RobDWaller/robdwaller.github.io/_posts/2017-11-22-how-setup-testing-behat-selenium-chrome.md

 java -jar -Dwebdriver.chrome.driver="/usr/local/share/chromedriver" /usr/local/share/selenium/selenium-server-standalone-3.7.1.jar -debug
 ```

+Once again you should see `INFO - Selenium Server is up and running` and you can exit Selenium by typing `ctrl + c`.

 ### Install Chrome

-Finally before we can start writing some tests we need to install Chrome itself.
+Before we can start writing some tests we need to install Chrome itself.
 We download Chrome as a Debian package rather than using Aptitude and install it manually.
 Finally we fix any broken dependencies and then check Chrome works as a headless browser.

 ```
 # Install some required dependencies